Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Table of Contents

-The paid leave will be funded through employee payroll contributions.
-Employers will not make contributions to the program, but they will be required to deduct and withhold a mandatory tax of 0.5 percent from all employee paychecks as of Jan.
-1, 2021.
-The amount of wages subject to the paid leave tax is tied to the amount of annual earnings subject to Social Security taxes (currently $132,900).
+The paid leave is funded through employee payroll contributions.
+Employers do not make contributions to the program, but they are required to deduct and withhold a mandatory tax of 0.5 percent from all employee paychecks and remit these contributions quarterly to the CT Paid Leave Authority.

-Individuals employed by the state who belong to a union are exempt from the new law, but their union may collectively bargain to join the program.
+Individuals who meet the employment and earnings requirements at a workplace are eligible.
+Those employed by the state who belong to a union are exempt from the new law, but their union may collectively bargain to join the program.
 Self-employed individuals can opt-in to the program.

 Qualified reasons for leave under the Connecticut PFML Act include the existing qualified reasons under the state’s FMLA, with an expansion of the definition of “family member.”
 Qualified reasons include: